 The Company's Paterson project comprises the Havieron, Paterson Range East, and Black Hills licences, located in the Paterson region of northern Western Australia.
-The three licences collectively cover more than 385 square kilometres and are prospective for Telfer style gold-copper deposits, and Havieron style gold-copper mineralisation.
+The three licences collectively cover more than 385 square kilometres and are prospective for Telfer style gold-copper deposits, Havieron style gold-copper mineralisation and Winu style copper-gold-silver mineralisation.

 The Paterson region is currently one of the most active exploration areas in Australia.
-Recent exploration success achieved by Greatland and Rio Tinto demonstrates the region has been underexplored, particularly the extensive areas under cover.
+Recent exploration success achieved by Greatland and Rio Tinto demonstrates the region has been underexplored, particularly the extensive areas under cover (Figure 1).
 As well as hosting several large gold and copper deposits such as Telfer and Nifty, more recent exploration has outlined several other deposits including Magnum (Au), Calibre (Au), O'Callaghans (W, Cu) and Maroochydore (Cu).
 The region is remote, however infrastructure is good with several operating mines, roads, formed tracks and rail networks nearby which branch out from the regional industrial hub of Port Hedland 500km to the west.

 The Paterson Range East licence, E45/4928, lies approximately 25 kilometres north of the Havieron gold-copper prospect.
-The Havieron prospect is currently under a Farm-In agreement with Newcrest Operations Limited, while Paterson Range East remains 100% owned and operated by Greatland.
+The Havieron prospect is currently under a Farm-in agreement with Newcrest Operations Limited, while Paterson Range East remains 100% owned and operated by Greatland.
 The Paterson Range East licence covers 224 square kilometres of Proterozoic basement rocks prospective for Havieron style gold-copper mineralisation.
 Basement rocks are covered by varying amounts of younger Permian sediments ranging in depth from less than 100m up to more than 400m based on sparse historical drilling.

 It is widely recognised that additional gold-copper discoveries in the Paterson will come from areas under cover, and that geophysics is a critical component of the discovery process.
-For example, Greatland's exploration success at Havieron was largely driven by the application of detailed aeromagnetic and ground gravity geophysical data sets and subsequent modelling.
+Greatland continues to apply its proven expertise at Paterson Range East through a systematic approach to exploring under cover in the Paterson region.